-I don't know how long I stayed like that.
+I don’t know how long I stayed like that.
 Wave after wave of emotion slammed into me.
-Finally, I was just so weak I didn't even want to stay standing anymore.
-I lifted a hand, intending to un-manifest the treadmill and then make something soft instead, like a couch.
-I didn't stop and think that without the treadmill, I was hovering half a meter up in the empty air.
+Finally, I was just so weak I didn’t even want to stay standing anymore.
+I lifted a hand, planning to un-manifest the treadmill and then make something soft instead, like a couch.
+I didn’t stop and think that without the treadmill, I was hovering in the empty air.
 As soon as I made the gesture, my stomach dropped out.
 My arms and legs clattered into a heap on the hard floor.

 I couldn’t even bring myself to get up again.
 I just made a heavy blanket over me and curled up inside it.
 Parts of me were still lying directly on the floor, but if I wanted to get more comfortable, I’d have had to lift myself up at all.
 And that was just too much to even think about.
 I lay that way for a long time, not quite resting.
 It was half comfort, half pain.

 I should go apologize to her, I said to myself.
 I could just run back to the other side and tell her I knew I fucked up and beg for her forgiveness.
 What was I waiting for?!
 I should have done that as soon as I realized!
-But… what would that even mean to her?
-Would that make her feel better?
-Or would I just be trying to make myself feel better, pushing more of my noise on her when she wasn't ready for it?
+But… was she even ready to hear my voice again?
+Would it make her feel better?
+Or would I just be trying to make myself feel better, pushing more of my noise on her when she wasn’t ready for it?

 My muscles made the decision for me.
 I wasn’t going anywhere, not anytime soon.